intel/device-modeling-language/doc/1.4/language.md

   `post` and `next` are members of the `simple_time_event` template type.

+* The `templates` member, which permits [template-qualified method implementation calls](#template-qualified-method-implementation-calls) to the `shared` method implementations of the template type's ancestor templates.

 Template members are dereferenced using the `.` operator, much like struct members.